dmcox2293/PythonFinalProject/README.md

 # PythonFinalProject
-Final project for the Python 3200k class 2018
+This repository is for storing my Python 3200k final project.

+## Subsection
+Things.

+### Subsubsection
+More detailed things.